Summer Online Courses

 Online courses offer a flexible alternative to attending the traditional classroom by delivering a variety of educational resources via the Internet.
 Whether you’re working a summer job, leaving Bozeman for a few months, or just trying to fit an extra class into your schedule, you can still begin or continue your MSU education by enrolling in one or more online courses.

 Please note: The courses listed in the Preliminary Course Listing reflect the summer class schedule as of February 2018.
-Since that time, some courses may have been added and other courses cancelled.
+Since that time, some courses may have been added and other courses canceled.
 For the most current information, please refer to the following websites:

 - For Registrar courses: See the 2018 Summer Schedule of Classes

 - For Academic Technology and Outreach courses: Go to http://eu.montana.edu/online

 How Do Online Courses Work?